jpgmv1998/reproducible_paper_template/_template_README_replicationPackage.md

 - [ ] Some data **cannot be made** publicly available.
 - [ ] **No data can be made** publicly available.

-Additional Example: The data used to support the findings of this study comes from multiple data sources, all of them are publicly available online, and have been deposited in the AEA Data and Code Repository @assuncao2023replication.
+Additional Example: The data used to support the findings of this study comes from multiple data sources.
+All of them are publicly available online and have been deposited in the AEA Data and Code Repository @assuncao2023replication.
 Each raw dataset is listed and described in more detail below.
 Access to download from the original source is guaranteed by either providing a persistent link, using the Save a Page feature from Archive.org, pointing directly to the data download, or by providing the original link and directions on where to find more detailed instructions:

 ### Details on each Data Source

-> INSTRUCTIONS: For each data source, list the file that contains data from that source here; if providing combined/derived datafiles, list them separately after the DAS.
+> INSTRUCTIONS: For each data source, list the file that contains data from that source here; if providing combined/derived data files, list them separately after the DAS.
 For each data source or file, as appropriate,
 >
 > - Describe the format (open formats preferred, but some software-specific formats OK if open-source readers available): `.dta`, `.xlsx`, `.csv`, `netCDF`, etc.
-> - Provide a data dictionairy, either as part of the archive (list the file name), or at a URL (list the URL).
+> - Provide a data dictionary, either as part of the archive (list the file name), or at a URL (list the URL).
 Some formats are self-describing *if* they have the requisite information (e.g., `.dta` should have both variable and value labels).

 ### Original Example for public use data collected by the authors

 > The [DATA TYPE] data used to support the findings of this study have been deposited in the [NAME] repository ([DOI or OTHER PERSISTENT IDENTIFIER]). [[1](https://www.hindawi.com/research.data/#statement.templates)].
-The data were collected by the authors, and are available under a Creative Commons Non-commercial license.
+The data were collected by the authors and are available under a Creative Commons Non-commercial license.

 ### Original Example for public use data sourced from elsewhere and provided